champions4change361-dotcom/champions-for-change/COMPETITIVE_ADVANTAGE_STRATEGY.md

 - **Competitors optimize for profit** → We optimize for student educational impact
 - **They need maximum ROI** → We can price aggressively (mission over margin)
 - **They serve shareholders** → We serve underprivileged students in Corpus Christi
-- **They copy features** → They can't copy authentic 21-year military service + teaching background
+- **They copy features** → They can't copy authentic veteran leadership + 10 years secondary athletic coaching experience

 ### 2. TAX-ADVANTAGED BUSINESS MODEL (Economic Superiority)
 **100% Business Expense Deduction + CSR Benefits**